aragonne/EQL-Monitoring/TD3-Alerting/README.md

 2. Use Grafana Explorer to build and test the query
 3. Add the query as an alert in the `02-values-prometheus-with-alerts.yaml` file
 4. Test triggering the alert by creating the condition (e.g., high CPU load)
-5. Observe how AlertManager handles the alert and sends notifications
+5. Observe how Prometheus handles the alert and sends notifications